pdav5883/bracket-revival/README.md

 - Restricted endpoint to grab emails and pick links for players
 - Bracket page shows bracket as soon as it is submitted.
 Needs to respect completed_rounds in the same way results does
 - HTML page title now showing
+- Reset max-age in S3 sync to 21600

 ## Maybe TODO
 - Load page once all formatting is ready to avoid jump from unformatted